 But I think that there are more important questions than that when it comes to travel.

 What kind of experience is it you seek?
 Are you looking to engage directly with the world, or float above it?
 Is it about you, your skill and tenacity, your physical abilities; or it about your social experiences, the relations you forge?
-Do you want clarity of thought, space for intellectual work, the ability to observe and absorb, or to shed the baggage of self-reflection?
+Do you want absolute presence, or clarity of thought, or space for intellectual work, or the ability to observe and absorb, or to shed the baggage of self-reflection?

-These are probably not questions for a novice traveller, for whom pure novelty and freedom is by far the biggest draw.
+These are probably not questions for a novice traveller, for whom pure novelty and the sense of freedom is by far the biggest draw.
 But as your relationship with the world through travel grows more nuanced, these little variations do begin to carry more weight.

-The full-length film of my journey along the River Karun is out now.
-Watch the trailer and download the complete movie at karunfilm.com.
+The full-length film of our journey along the River Karun is out now.
+Watch the trailer for free and download the complete movie at karunfilm.com.